-· Local Authentication Only: RADIUS is disabled.
+Local Authentication Only: RADIUS is disabled.

-See "Local users" on page 19.
+See Local Users, page 33.

 - RADIUS, then Local Authentication: Both are enabled.
 Authentication is requested from the RADIUS server first.
 If the RADIUS server does not respond, local authentication is used. - RADIUS Only: There is no local authentication.